 Figure 4.16.14.2-1: Management of AM Policies at start and stop of application traffic

 1. The AMF establishes an AM Policy Association for Access and Mobility Policy Control, e.g. RFSP index value, as described in clause 4.16.1.2.

+2. If the AM Policies depends on the application in use, then depending on operator policies in the PCF, the PCF may subscribe to BSF, then step 3 follows, or provides its PCF binding information to the AMF with the indication to be notified about the PCF for a PDU Session for a DNN, S-NSSAI, then step 4 follows.

-2. The PCF serving the UE determines that AM Policies (e.g. RFSP index value) depends on the application in use, the DNN, S-NSSAI used to access an Application Id is configured in the PCF or retrieved from the UDR as part of the Application Data Data Set, then subscribes to the BSF to be notified when a PCF serving a PDU session for this SUPI is registered in the BSF, by invoking Nbsf_Management_Subscribe (SUPI, DNN, S-NSSAI).
+3. The PCF serving the UE determines that AM Policies (e.g. RFSP index value) depend on the application in use, the DNN, S-NSSAI used to access an Application Id is configured in the PCF or retrieved from the UDR as part of the Application Data Data Set, then subscribes to the BSF to be notified when a PCF serving a PDU session for this SUPI is registered in the BSF, by invoking Nbsf_Management_Subscribe (SUPI, DNN, S-NSSAI).

-3. The SMF establishes a SM Policy Association as described in clause 4.16.4.
+4. The SMF establishes a SM Policy Association as described in clause 4.16.4.
 The allocated UE address/prefix, SUPI, DNN, S-NSSAI and the PCF address is registered in the BSF, as described in clause 6.1.1.2.2 in TS 23.503 [20].

-4. The BSF notifies that a PCF serving a PDU session is registered in the BSF, by invoking Nbsf_Management_Notify (UE address, PCF address, PCF instance id, PCF Set ID), when there are multiple PDU sessions to the same DNN, S-NSSAI the BSF provides multiple notification to the PCF.
+5a.
+If the PCF for the UE subscribed to BSF, thenBSF notifies that a PCF serving a PDU session is registered in the BSF, by invoking Nbsf_Management_Notify (UE address, PCF address, PCF instance id, PCF Set ID), when there are multiple PDU sessions to the same DNN, S-NSSAI the BSF provides multiple notification to the PCF.

+5b.
+If the PCF for the UE sent the request to notify that a PCF for the PDU Session is available to the AMF in step 2, then the PCF for the PDU Sessions sends Npcf_PolicyAuthorization_Notify (EventID set to SM Policy Association established, UE address, PCF address, PCF instance is, PCF Set ID) to the PCF indicated in the PCF binding information provided by the SMF.